4 June 2011

 This short book can only scratch the surface of the issue.
 In my view it is to be commended for focusing on the fact that the decline of Muslim civilisation came from internal factors rather than seeking to place the blame elsewhere as do so many Muslims.
 The author is also right to focus on the importance of eliminating corruption which ultimately requires individual Muslims to behave with greater integrity.
 He is also right to focus on the importance of education in modern sciences and the need for democratic accountability of governments.

-While it is too early to tell how the revolutions in Tunisia, Egypt and the uprisings in other Arab countries will turn out, they have the opportunity to transform a stagnant part of the Muslim world.
+While it is too early to tell how the revolutions in Tunisia, Egypt and the uprisings in other Arab countries will turn out, they have the opportunity to transform a stagnant Muslim majority region.
 Meanwhile Malaysia has for several decades been demonstrating how a Muslim majority country can advance, and since the fall of Suharto it has been joined in this by Indonesia and by Turkey since the Justice and development party came to power.
 The demonstration effect of these countries must have an impact in other Muslim majority countries.

 Muslims and non-Muslims alike will find this book of interest as it provides a very readable introduction into this important intellectual conundrum.